This article was last updated on 11/8/2022.

 What’s the first thing you think of when you hear or see the word ultraviolet?
 Do images of black-light posters from the ‘60s flash through your head?
 Do you wince at the distant memory of a bad sunburn?
 Perhaps you recall a scene from a 2006 dystopian science fiction action film.
-Ultraviolent light is ubiquitous.
+Ultraviolet light is ubiquitous.
 You may have even noticed signs of the purple light in places you weren’t expecting, such as the filtered water dispenser in your workplace.

-What is UV Light?
+What Is UV Light?

-As kids, we’re taught to protect ourselves from UV rays by taking cover under big umbrellas or slathering on sunscreen.
+Throughout our lives, we’re taught to protect ourselves from UV rays by taking cover under big umbrellas or slathering on sunscreen.
 Yet, when it comes to UV water treatment, feel free to leave your sunscreen at home.
 The type of UV light used to deactivate pathogens in water, UVC (or UV-C), is virtually harmless when exposed to humans for a short period of time.

 The UV range of electromagnetic radiation extends from 10 nm (nanometers) to 400 nm.
 The spectrum is separated into four parts: UVA (315 nm to 400 nm), UVB (280 nm to 315 nm), UVC (200 nm to 280 nm), and UV Vacuum (100 nm to 200 nm).

-UVA, UVB, and UVC are the three types of ultraviolet light that radiate from the sun, but only UVA and some UVB can get through Earth’s ozone layer.
+UVA, UVB, and UVC are the 3 types of ultraviolet light that radiate from the sun, but only UVA and some UVB can get through Earth’s ozone layer.
 While UVA and UVB rays differ in how they affect the skin, they both do harm.

-Similar to LED lightbulbs, LED UV lamps have a longer effective life than traditional UV lamps, leading to less service issues and less waste.
-Plus, traditional UV can produce a substantial amount of heat, which can be transferred to the water while LED UV can be engineered to not transfer heat, ensuring your cold water is always cold.
+Similar to LED lightbulbs, LED UV lamps have a longer effective life than traditional UV lamps, leading to fewer service issues and less waste.
+Plus, traditional UV can produce a substantial amount of heat, which can be transferred to the water while LED UV can be engineered to not transfer heat, ensuring your cold water stays cold.

 In-Tank Versus Recirculation

 In the recirculating system, the water itself, rather than the tank, is sanitized.
-A pump within the tank facilitates the water flow and each time the H20 molecules pass the UV lamp they are sanitized.
-This is a good method for very large storage tanks – like the Quench 810.
+A pump within the tank facilitates the water flow and each time the water molecules pass the UV lamp they are sanitized.
+This is a good method for very large storage tanks – like the Quench Q12.
 Quench has bottleless water cooler systems that employ both methods, and a certified Quench Water Expert can help you determine which model best fits your organization’s needs.

 Quench’s UV Sanitization Keeps Your Office Water Clean